neithere/argh/docs/source/the_story.rst

     argh.dispatch_command(load)

-The syntax is a subject to change but the essence is clear:
+The syntax is subject to change but the essence is clear:

 * as few surprises to the reader as possible;
-* the function is declared in the normal way, like any other function;
+* the function used as a CLI command is declared and callable in the normal way, like any other function;
 * type hints are used instead of ``@arg("foo", type=int)``
 * additional metadata can be injected into type hints when necessary in a way that won't confuse type checkers (like in FastAPI_, requires Python 3.9+);